isaacnmm/pestpolicy-hugo2XX/content/posts/best-outdoor-rat-traps/index.md

 They hide in the most unexpected places and come out only when no one else is around.
 And lets face it.
 We are all scared of rats.
 Just seeing one makes us skip a heartbeat, let alone killing it.
 Chemical baits can be harmful to your crops, pets, and kids; hence, we have listed the ten best [outdoor](https://pestpolicy.com/best-outdoor-playsets-for-toddlers/)rat traps for you in this blog.
 Read Also: Yard Spray for Ticks Reviewed

-##  Reviews: Top 7 Best Outdoor Rat Traps for 2025
+##  Reviews: Top 7 Best Outdoor Rat Traps for in 2026

 ###  [1.
 HARCCI Effective Rat Trap - #1 Pick](https://www.amazon.com/dp/B07F6FFDTW/?tag=p-policy-20)